villares/sketch-a-day/docs/README.md

 [sketch_2025_01_24](https://github.com/villares/sketch-a-day/tree/main/2025/sketch_2025_01_24) [p5js]

-I'm too sad to make my own #genuary sketch because of news of Vamoss passing away.
+I'm too sad to make my own #genuary sketch because of news of [Vamoss](https://openprocessing.org/user/65884) passing away.
 I decided to just tweak one of his openprocessing sketches, he loved that people could work on top of his code.
 We will miss him so much.
-His inspiring energy will live one.
+His inspiring energy will live on.

 ---